 top of page

-Psychogeographic photographs combine photography, collage, perception and memory to create prints which recall landscapes and places I have experienced.
+The works in the psychogeography collection combine photography, collage, perception and memory to create prints which recall landscapes and places I have experienced through the act of wandering.

-I follow the tradition of wandering around without any particular purpose other than having an unselfconscious sensitivity to a psychogeographic experience.
+Inspired by Japanese Ukiyo-e landscape artists such as Utagawa Hokusai and Hiroshige, I follow a tradition of experiencing a landscape free of any particular purpose in that time other than having an unselfconscious sensitivity to a psychogeographic experience.

 I am interested in how these works merge the practices which gave much of twentieth-century art-making its tension.
 On the one hand these works reach a representation in a painterly way, whilst on the other, they rely whole cloth on photography to arrive at their representation.